Feb. 26, 2021 (updated March 10)

 The Briscoe Center is proud to announce the publication of The Governor and the Colonel – A Dual Biography of William P. Hobby and Oveta Culp Hobby.
 Written by Don Carleton, the center’s executive director, the book chronicles the lives of Will and Oveta Hobby; their impact on local, state, and national events; and how their marriage and media empire helped shape twentieth-century journalistic and political history.

-To celebrate the release, a virtual book event will take place March 9, 2021, from 5:00 to 5:45 p.m.
+To celebrate the release, a virtual book event was held March 9, 2021, from 5:00 to 5:45 p.m.
 (CST).
-The event is co-sponsored by the University of Houston’s Hobby School of Public Affairs and Center for Public History.
-Carleton will be interviewed by Hobby School Dean Kirk Watson, with a Q&A to follow.
+The event was co-sponsored by the University of Houston’s Hobby School of Public Affairs and Center for Public History.
+Carleton was interviewed by Hobby School Dean Kirk Watson, with a Q&A to follow.

-The event discussion will tackle the couple’s impact on local, state, and national events; and how their marriage and media empire helped shape twentieth-century journalistic and political history.
-The event is part of the Hobby School’s Women’s History Month activities in March to highlight gender diversity in public service.
+The event discussion tackled the couple’s impact on local, state, and national events; and how their marriage and media empire helped shape twentieth-century journalistic and political history.
+The event is part of the Hobby School’s Women’s History Month activities to highlight gender diversity in public service.

-The event is free and open to the public.
-To learn more and register, visit the Hobby School’s event page.
+To learn more, visit the Hobby School’s event page.

 About the book: